pophero110/AudioGalaxy-stream-APIs/README.md

 ## Project Overview

-This was a group project which consisted of 3 group members [Jeff Ou](https://www.linkedin.com/in/jiajin-ou-87330a1b1/), [Wanda Avery](https://github.com/wmsimien) & [Pamela Afaneh](https://www.linkedin.com/in/pam-afaneh/).
+This was a group project which consisted of 3 group members [Jeff Ou](https://www.linkedin.com/in/jiajin-ou-87330a1b1/), [Wanda Avery](https://linkedin.com/in/wanda-simien-avery-48588a1bb) & [Pamela Afaneh](https://www.linkedin.com/in/pam-afaneh/).
-The goal of the project was to create a REST Api that consisted of 3 models with Spring Security and JWT Tokens.
+The goal of the project was to create a REST API that consisted of 3 models with Spring Security and JWT Tokens.
 The chosen theme for the app was inspired by Spotify.
-We arrived on the name of our App to being Audio Galaxy Streaming App.
+We arrived at the name of our App to be Audio Galaxy Streaming App.

-The App provides the user the ability to complete CRUD actions by creating an account, creating a playlist as well as adding/updating & deleting songs to their created playlists.
+Users can interact with the app to conduct CRUD action by creating an account, as well as adding,updating and deleting songs from their created playlist.

 ## Project Planning